 - Mail the completed form to the National Board of Medical Examiners (NBME), Applicant Services address listed at the bottom of the Certification of Identification and Authorization form.

 - Enrollment Services will mail forms every Thursday via United States Postal Service (USPS).

 - This office will not handle the mailing of application fees.
 If a student wants to mail their application fee along with their application, the student will need to either pick up their completed form or have their completed form mailed back to them.

 - Enrollment Services is not responsible for tracking or meeting application deadlines.
 This is a student responsibility.
 Therefore this office will not guarantee or be held liable for applications that are not received by the NBME office by the cutoff dates nor is this office responsible for damage or loss by the USPS.
 Enrollment Services offers this mailing service as a convenience to students.

 800 W. Jefferson

 Kirksville, MO 63501

 When mailing your form, please indicate which option you would like Enrollment Services to complete.

 The 1998 Higher Education Act requires all postsecondary institutions to make a good faith effort to distribute voter registration materials to each degree or certificate seeking student who is physically in attendance at the institution.

-Students residing outside of Arizona or Missouri who wish to register to vote in their home state may do so by completing the National Voter Registration Form provided by the US Election Assistance Commission.
+Students residing outside of these states who wish to register to vote in their home state may do so by completing the National Voter Registration Form provided by the US Election Assistance Commission.